Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.0.17 =
+- The embedded CodeMirror code for compatibility with versions of WordPress before 4.9 has been removed.
+- New: The ctype PHP extension is no longer a requirement.
+- Fix: The custom CSS page would appear without any textarea on some configurations where CodeMirror may be disabled.
+- Fix: Removed padding styles from radio buttons because of a conflict with the Sensational theme.

 = 5.0.16 =
 - New: Field shortcodes now support sanitize_url=1 and sanitize=1 options which were previously only processed in Pro.
 For more information on how these options work, see https://formidableforms.com/knowledgebase/advanced/#kb-sanitize-url
 - New: The sanitize_url=1 option will now be inserted automatically when inserting most field shortcodes to a redirect url.
 This is to avoid issues with redirects stripping characters like ' and @ which may cause a redirect to fail in some cases.